Polycademy/SublimeConfiguration/README.md

 This makes Sublime support text/template, text/html and text/ng-template.

 You can also download the HTML.sublime-package file and replace the one found inside your installation.
+Make sure to backup the old one before doing so.

 Packages
 --------